faruk-guler/LusuaL/Tools/Ansible/readme.md

 ## Key Features

-- **Agentless**: Runs over SSH or Windows Remote Management (WinRM), no additional software is installed on managed machines
+- **Agentless**: Runs over SSH or WinRM (Windows Remote Management), no additional software is installed on managed machines
 - **YAML Based**: Playbooks are written in YAML format
 - **Idempotent**: Even if the same playbook is run more than once, the final state of the system does not change
 - **Modular Structure**: Provides fast automation with ready-to-use modules